Shantang3/ACE-CPT-Notes/Personal Notes/Chr12-13: Obesity, Chronic.md

 It's important for ACE-PT to identify and discuss health conditions before working with a client.
 Once identified, ACE-PT should decide if a client needs approval from a healthcare professional.

+Three risk factors that are closely related to chronic diseases: poor diet, physical inactivity, and smoking.

 ## Cardiovascular and Cerebrovascular Disorders